Jonuz Zejnullahu: Kosovo War

-On May 5, 1999, at the place called "Rrasa e Zogut" in Koshare, in the district of Gjakova, Hoxha Jonuz Zejnullahu greeted his fellow soldiers-combatants and with C4 bombs in packed on his body and suicide-bombed a nearby Serbian bunker, killing himself aswell as many Yugoslav soldiers soldiers (according to TVSH 5 soldiers).
+On May 5, 1999, at the place called "Rrasa e Zogut" in Koshare, in the district of Gjakova, Hoxha Jonuz Zejnullahu greeted his fellow soldiers-combatants and with C4 bombs in packed on his body and suicide-bombed a nearby Serbian bunker, killing himself as well as many Yugoslav soldiers (according to TVSH 5 soldiers).
 His remains were later buried in the nearby town of Bajram Curri, after the war, he was reburied into the "Martyr's Cemetery" his hometown in Vitia.